7 Best Ways To Get Galleria Borghese Tickets

 Bring your ID

-Chances are that you won’t be asked to show your ID card to be admitted to the gallery, but take it with you anyways as you never know.
-In any case, although by Italian law you aren’t obliged to carry your ID with you at all times, you may be stopped and searched by the police, which may ask to provide your full name and date of birth.
+Chances are that you won’t be asked to show your ID card to be admitted to the gallery but take it with you anyway as you never know.
+Your driving license is usually ok.

-If you are on the last time slot, visit the gift shop before you get in
+If you are on the last time slot, visit the gift shop first

 The gift shop is located outside the museum and is open from 8:30 am to 7:00 pm.